 |Stella, Lapins, and Starkrimson are self-fertile.|

 |Stanley, Damson, Italian, Lombard, and Reine Claude are self-fertile, European-type cultivars.
 Most Japanese cultivars listed as self-fertile will produce larger crops when planted with a pollinator.
 Plant two or more European cultivars or two or more Japanese cultivars, but not one of each type.
 Apricot-plum crosses (pluots, apriums, and plumcots) can be pollenized with suitable Japanese plum cultivars.|

 |Tree blooms early and blossoms are often damaged by late spring frosts.|

 * To ensure cross-pollination, be certain that the selected cultivars are pollen-compatible and share a similar bloom time.
-Crabapple trees, Callery pear trees (Bradford), and ornamental plum and cherry trees will cross-pollinize their respective fruiting “cousins” if bloom time is similar.
-In any case, do not plant Callery (Bradford) pear: it is highly invasive.
+Crabapple trees, and ornamental plum, and cherry trees will cross-pollinize their respective fruiting “cousins” if bloom time is similar.
+However, do not plant Callery (Bradford) pear: it is a highly invasive tree.

 ## Japanese-type plums may not be hardy in Western Maryland.